andrevst/traefik-deploy/README.md

-# traefik-deploy
-Infrastucture as code, using Traefik as reverse proxy adding Let's Encrypt Certificate to Docker Network with Docker-Machine in you favorite Cloud.
+# Traefik reverse proxy with Let's Encrypt certificate and docker-machine

+## What does it do

+## How it works

+## COnfiguration